The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 \subsection{Contents of the paper}

 The paper is organized as follows.

 \textbf{Section \ref{sect:znz} contains the proofs of all the theorems concerning the golf model and the $p$-parking on $\znz$.} In Section \ref{subsect:znzloiTL}, we prove Theorem \ref{thm:loitrousresiduels} (for the distribution of $\TL$ in the golf model on $\znz$), and we discuss the proof of Theorem \ref{thm:parking_loi_TL} in Section \ref{subsect:parking_loi_TL} (for the distribution of $\TL$ in the $p$-parking model).
-Section \ref{subsect:cercle_asymptotiques} is devoted to the proof of the asymptotic results for the block-size process $\Deltan\TL$ (Theorem \ref{thm:phaseT}), with a discussion on the combinatorial links between our block-size process and some combinatorial models of forests and paths.
-Then, in Section \ref{subsect:connections_with_CL} connections are made between the asymptotics given in Theorems \ref{thm:phaseT} and \ref{thm:phaseTparking}.
-Finally, Section \ref{subsect:asympt_nb_et_nt_fixes} contains the proof of Theorem \ref{thm:blocs_cercle_nb_nt_fixes}, for the study of the block-size process with a fixed number of balls and holes.
+Section \ref{subsect:cercle_asymptotiques} is devoted to the proof of the asymptotic results for the block-size process $\Deltan\TL$ (Theorem \ref{thm:phaseT}), with a discussion on the combinatorial links between our block-size process and some combinatorial models of forests and paths in the previous section (Section \ref{subsect:cercle_asymptotiques_preliminaries}).
+Then, in Section \ref{subsect:connections_with_CL} connections are made between the asymptotics given in Theorems \ref{thm:phaseT} and \ref{cor:phaseTparking}.
+Finally, Section \ref{subsect:sparse_case} focuses on the block-size process with a fixed number of balls and holes, with the proof of Theorem \ref{thm:blocs_cercle_nb_nt_fixes} in Section \ref{subsect:asympt_nb_et_nt_fixes}.

 \textbf{Section \ref{sect:z} contains the proofs of all the results concerning the golf model on $\Z$.} We prove that the golf model is valid (Theorem \ref{thm:defZ}) in Section \ref{subsect:defZ}.
-In Section \ref{subsect:discuss_def_Z}, we discuss the difficulty arising when an infinite number of balls are involved.
+In Section \ref{subsect:discuss_def_Z}, we discuss the difficulty that arise when an infinite number of balls are involved.
 Theorem \ref{thm:loiblocsZ}, giving the distribution of the block-size process when $\db+ \dt = 1$, is proved in Section \ref{subsect:ZloiTL}.
 In the next Section (Section \ref{subsect:blocks_Z_cascomplexe}), we study the same process when $\db + \dt <1$.
-Finally, we prove Theorem \ref{prop:Z_same_density_bh_empty_holeset} in Section \ref{subsect:Z_pas_de_trous_si_db=dt}.
+Finally, we prove Theorem \ref{prop:Z_same_density_bh_empty_holeset} in Section \ref{subsect:Z_pas_de_trous_si_db=dt} and couple the golf process with the parking process on $\Z$ in Section \ref{subsect:golf=parking_onZ}.